pkuleon/Lison/README.md

 `Lison` lets you easily use the same business logic in difference languages.

-Visit http://pkuleon.github.io/Lison/ for more information.
+Visit https://github.com/pkuleon/Lison/wiki for more information.

-[build status]